shijiaod/UnifaiTest/README.md

 # Unifai Test

-This repo contains data, code and trained model for Unifai's Test
+This repo contains dataset, code and trained model for Unifai's Test

+I've split 5000 data from train dataset for evaluating model and got 80.22% for the accucary of dev dateset.

+Hope it won't descend too much on test dataset :D

 ## Requirments
 - python3.6 or higher